 Jarrah, once known as Swan River Mahogany, is from the Eucalypt species and most commonly found in South West Australia.
 This wood is dark red, and is generally very hard, and produces a bright clear tone.

 Kahikatea (Dacrycarpus dacrydioides) is the New Zealand “white pine” and is the tallest tree in our native bush.
-It is a member of the Podocarpacae family characterised by their smooth bark which prevents creepers attaching and eventually smothering the tree.
-It is regularly seen in developed farm land where clumps of trees have been left for shade.
 As a flute wood, Kahikatea has a straight tight grain that projects a warm full sound, offering great resonance, lightweight and balance, as well as moisture reduction properties.

 The pohutukawa is one of twelve Metrosideros species endemic to New Zealand.
 Renowned for its vibrant colour and its ability to survive even perched on rocky, precarious cliffs, it has found an important place in New Zealand culture for its strength and beauty and is regarded as a chiefly tree (rākau rangatira) by Māori.
 The blossom of the tree is called kahika.